2022-2023 Cohort Registration Now Open - Apply Today for Hybrid or Virtual Training!

 - For the purposes of skill application, learners should have a current professional role impacted by permanency and adoption across an array of settings including public and tribal child welfare, mental health, education, or healthcare.
 Inquire with the coordinator with questions regarding eligibility.

 Scholarships and Registration

 Thanks to generous scholarship funding from the MN Department of Human Services to offset the cost of each participant’s tuition, the fee for the full program is $275 plus a $40 registration fee.

 There are limited FREE enrollment spots for Tribal workers or those employed in Tribal or Indigenous organizations.
-Additional scholarship funding has also been made available to professionals employed by a Minnesota county in a child welfare role (child protection, foster care, permanency/adoption).
+The Minnesota Child Welfare Training Academy is sponsoring additional scholarships available to professionals employed by a Minnesota county in a child welfare role (child protection, foster care, permanency/adoption).
 Inquire with the PACC Coordinator about eligibility.

 Refunds for withdrawing from PACC will be issued according to the following timelines: